Celtoys/Remotery/readme.md

 * Linux (GCC) - add the source in lib folder.
 Compilation of the code requires -pthreads for library linkage.
 For example to compile the same run: cc lib/Remotery.c sample/sample.c -I lib -pthread -lm

+* FreeBSD - the easiest way is to take a look at the official port ([devel/remotery](https://www.freshports.org/devel/remotery/)) and modify the port's Makefile if needed.
+There is also a package available via `pkg install remotery`.

 You can define some extra macros to modify what features are compiled into Remotery: